Tracy Lappala

 M.C.

-Leaning into the unknown can be both daunting and fearful, yet also exciting and hopeful.
+Leaning into the unknown can be both daunting and fearful; exciting and hopeful.
 Often, stepping into therapy brings up these (and many more) emotions.
-I’m glad you made it here.
+If you’ve found your way here, I’m glad you’ve taken this courageous first step.

 Experience